caktus/django-scribbler/docs/editor.rst

 Saving Drafts
 ------------------------------------

-While editting the scribble content, the editor will periodically save the current editor content as a draft.
+While editing the scribble content, the editor will periodically save the current editor content as a draft.
 These drafts are saved on the client side using local storage (if supported by the browser) or a cookie.
-While that means you won't be able to see or use these drafts in another browser, it does mean that you work will not be lost if there is a failure on the server will saving changes or making edits.
+While that means you won't be able to see or use these drafts in another browser, it does mean that you work will not be lost if there is a failure on the server while saving changes or making edits.
 When the editor is opened it will restore any draft that is found.